 - Nainital is named after the Goddess Naina Devi.

-- Since the region is dotted by lakes, it is sometimes called the ‘Lake District of India.’
+- Since lakes dot the region, it is sometimes called the ‘Lake District of India.’

 - Nainital was founded by a European businessman P. Barron as a summer retreat.

-- According to Hindu mythology, Goddess Sati’s eyes fell here when she was being carried by Lord Shiva, and hence, the temple of Naina Devi came into existence.
+- According to Hindu mythology, Goddess Sati’s eyes fell here when Lord Shiva was carrying her, and hence, the temple of Naina Devi came into existence.

 - Jim Corbett National Park in Nainital is the oldest national park in India.

 Naini Lake: Also known as Nainital Lake, it is the most popular tourist attraction in the town.
 The north end of the lake is called Mallital, while Tallital is the name given to its southern end.
-Boating in the lake is the most popular activity here.
-You can hire paddle boats, row boats, or yachts.
-Travelers prefer to take a leisurely stroll around the lake.
+Boating in the lake is the most popular activity here, and you can hire paddleboats, rowboats, or yachts.
+Travelers prefer to take a stroll around the lake.